 Arizona's higher education system includes a vast number of schools.
 There are private and public colleges and some, like the state university system, that offer certificate, undergraduate and graduate coursework online.
 Other universities offer distance-learning opportunities that cut across a number of fields such as education, engineering, forestry and more.

-Career Opportunities for Graduates in Arizona
+Career Opportunities for Arizona Graduates

 An Arizona online degree can offer a ticket into a field with strong job growth.
 According to the Arizona Department of Commerce, the following occupations are predicted to be among the fastest-growing during the 2008-2018 decade in Arizona (listed along with 2010 state wages and education requirements from the BLS):